Anjali-Kumari-Mina/Technical_Complaint_Reconciliation/README.md

     Place Technical_Complaint_Reconciliation.py in a directory of your choice.
     Save the TCC_Icon.jpeg icon file in the same directory or update the path in the .desktop file accordingly.

-3. Modify the .desktop File:
+3. Modify the .desktop File

     Download the Technical_Complaint_Reconciliation.desktop file from this repository.